lombao/marcelino/README.md

 marcelino
 =========

-A tiny XCB Window Manager for Lombix
+A tiny XCB Window Manager for Lombix based on the Tiny WM XCB Version